geeknik/my-awesome-stars/README.md

 - [run-llama/llama_deploy](https://github.com/run-llama/llama_deploy) - Deploy your agentic worfklows to production
 - [facebookresearch/MobileLLM](https://github.com/facebookresearch/MobileLLM) - MobileLLM Optimizing Sub-billion Parameter Language Models for On-Device Use Cases.
 In ICML 2024.
 - [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.
-- [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
-This tool combines the capabil
+- [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude t
 - [seandearnaley/reddit-gpt-summarizer](https://github.com/seandearnaley/reddit-gpt-summarizer) - Reddit Summarizer using LLMs OpenAI/Anthropic, Streamlit + Python
 - [sarthakrastogi/quality-prompts](https://github.com/sarthakrastogi/quality-prompts) -
 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.